Board of Directors

 Jamie Hall, Policy Director

-Jamie is responsible for many of CALSTART’s policy initiatives, including the California Secure Transportation Energy Partnership and other efforts at the state and national level.
+Jamie is Policy Director at CALSTART, where he focuses on legislation, regulations, and incentives that affect the clean transportation technology industry.
+He provides policy support for CALSTART’s members and program areas, acting as a link between industry efforts and the policies that affect them.
+Most recently, Jamie has led several of CALSTART’s successful legislative and regulatory efforts around incentive programs for clean vehicles.
 Jamie arrived at CALSTART in 2008 with a background in energy and environmental policy issues.
-Immediately prior to joining CALSTART, he was working with Environmental Entrepreneurs on the implementation of California’s landmark climate change legislation.
-Jamie holds a Masters degree in Public Policy from UC Berkeley and a Bachelors degree in Political Economy from Princeton University.
+Immediately prior to joining CALSTART, he was working with Environmental Entrepreneurs and the Economic and Technology Advancement Advisory Committee on the implementation of California’s landmark climate change legislation.
+Jamie holds a Master’s degree in Public Policy from UC Berkeley and a Bachelor’s degree in Political Economy from Princeton University.

 Michael Ippoliti, Director Clean Transportation Solutions Group